tingyucha/AOSPRE/docs/index.md

 # APAR Observing Simulation, Processing, and Research Environment (AOSPRE)

-The <b>APAR Observing Simulation, Processing, and Research Environment (AOSPRE)</b> is intended create data sets that simulate results from flights of the
+The <b>APAR Observing Simulation, Processing, and Research Environment (AOSPRE)</b> is intended to create data sets that simulate results from flights of the
 <b>Airborne Phased Array Radar (APAR)</b> observing platform.
 AOSPRE relies
 on high-resolution simulations of real or idealized weather events as provided by, e.g., the <b>Weather Research and Forecasting Model</b> (WRF; Skamarock